ryanatkn/belt/README.md

 - kitchen-sink utilities library - sorry, I wish it weren't so, JS made me do it
 - mix of JS module environments - browser-only, Node-only, universal
-- mostly small, pure functions
+- mostly small pure functions
-- near-zero third party dependencies, the one exception is [`kleur`](https://github.com/lukeed/kleur)
+- one third party dependency on [`kleur`](https://github.com/lukeed/kleur)
 - all TypeScript, for styles and Svelte and SvelteKit see <a href="https://github.com/fuz-dev/fuz">@ryanatkn/fuz</a>
-- complement the modern web platform, stay evergreen
+- complements the modern web platform, drops legacy quickly
 - kinda minimal in many ways but also not, treeshakes well

 ## usage